Multifamily Direct Loan Frequently Asked Questions (FAQs)

 Once I determine the amount of HOME units needed, are there any income restrictions on the HOME units?

-Yes, income restrictions regarding HOME units can be found in two sections of 24 CFR Part 92.
-92.216 states that at least 90 percent of the HOME units must be occupied by families whose income does not exceed 60 percent of the Area Median Income, with the remaining 10 percent capped at 80 percent Area Median Income.
-Furthermore, 92.252 states that at least 20 percent of the HOME units must be occupied by families whose income does not exceed 50 percent of the Area Median Income.
+Yes, per 24 CFR 92.216, at least 90 percent of the HOME units must be occupied by families whose incomes do not exceed 60 percent of the Area Median Income (AMI) at initial occupancy.
+Once the initial occupants move out, up to 80 percent of the HOME units may be occupied by families whose incomes do not exceed 80 percent AMI.
+Furthermore, 24 CFR 92.252 states that at least 20 percent of the HOME units – throughout initial and long term occupancy – must be occupied by families whose income does not exceed 50 percent of the Area Median Income.

 Can I use HOME funds in a Participating Jurisdiction?